 Even if he plays around for a little bit, if the room is dark and his toys are gone there really isn’t much else to do except fall asleep.

-Leave your kid in the room by himself and let him burn off some of that extra energy.
+Leave your little one in the room by himself and let him burn off some of that extra energy.
 Don’t go in there if you don’t need to.
 Unless of course you feel as though he may be attempting to fly off of his dresser again.

 Go do the dishes, use the bathroom, or fold that laundry mountain that has taken over the couch.
 By the time you finish, he’ll more than likely be out like a light.